OBF/obf-docs/Affiliated-Project-Policy.md

-# OBF Affiliated Project Status Policy (Unratified Draft)
+# OBF Affiliated Project Status Policy

-_Status: This policy is currently being developed.
-It has not been discussed beyond the Board of Directors yet._
+_Status: **Unratified Draft**.
+This policy is currently being developed.
+It has not yet been discussed beyond the Board of Directors._

 ## Background